 Farmers Insurance is facing a class-action lawsuit in Los Angeles Superior Court over a business interruption claim the company reportedly denied on the same day it was filed.
 According to a report in Insurance Business Magazine, a franchise of Northridge-based The Great Frame Up, which is a national chain of framing stores, filed the lawsuit after its business interruption claim was denied over the phone.

-The class action alleges that Farmers Insurance is summarily denying any claims for loss of business income made by small businesses as a strategy to dissuade those small businesses from pursuing litigation.
+According to the class action lawsuit, Farmers Insurance is summarily rejecting any claims made by small businesses for lost revenue as a means of deterring those small businesses from filing lawsuits.
 The lawsuit also states that this is not the first time the insurer has employed this tactic.
-Farmers apparently tried to employ the same strategy back in 1994 after the Northridge earthquake.
+Farmers tried to employ the same strategy in 1994 after the Northridge earthquake.

 Denial Without Investigation or Assessment

-The complaint states the store had purchased a uniform business owner’s policy, which alleged to cover the government lockdown.
+The complaint states the store had purchased a uniform business owner’s policy, which allegedly covered the government lockdown.
 The franchise also maintains that its policy has an “additional coverages” clause that covers businesses’ incomes should a business suffer losses due to “the necessary suspension of your operations during a period of restoration.”

 The franchise reported a claim to Farmers on April 8 over the phone and the insurer immediately denied it.
 Farmers also sent a written denial to the store the following day.
-When the store hired an attorney to look into why the claim was denied with any investigation or evaluation, Farmers allegedly refused to cooperate and provided no justification for the denial.
+When the store hired an attorney to look into why the claim was denied with any investigation or evaluation, Farmers allegedly refused to cooperate and did not justify the denial.

 Suing Your Insurer Over a COVID-19 Claim

-At Bisnar Chase, our business interruption lawyers believe there are plenty of avenues you can take like filing a COVID-19 business interruption lawsuit if your claim has been denied.
-Especially when a claim is denied instantaneously, it raises a red flag, telling you that your insurance company tossed it out without doing their due diligence in investigating it.
+At Bisnar Chase, our class action lawyers believe there are plenty of avenues you can take like filing a COVID-19 business interruption lawsuit if your claim has been denied.
+Significantly, when a claim is denied instantaneously, it raises a red flag, telling you that your insurance company tossed it out without doing their due diligence in investigating it.

 Source: https://www.insurancebusinessmag.com/us/news/breaking-news/farmers-insurance-denies-business-interruption-claim-the-same-day-it-was-filed-faces-lawsuit-223955.aspx